Campaigners back '4ugust' four-day week trial

-The campaign group behind the UK four-day week trial has urged companies to ‘test’ the arrangement by offering shorter working weeks this August.
+The campaign group behind the UK four-day week trial has urged companies to ‘test’ the arrangement by offering shorter working weeks this ‘4ugust’, a new initiative which could run every August.

-The new initiative, called ‘4ugust’, has been launched by the 4 Day Week Campaign and think tank Autonomy, and the intention is for it to run every year.

 The analysis, conducted by Boston College in the US and sociologists at University College Dublin, showed that more than half of project managers and chief executives felt that a four-day week produced multiple benefits.